 Everyone I knew was pretty ecstatic about my achievement.
 “A young rocker gal” was what family and friends called me, and I soaked in all their praises.
 At the same time, I worked hard to prove to my new band that they were correct to invest in me.

 The thing was, I was driving home from the studio one night when I dozed off on the wheel and crashed against a highway barrier.
 I was too disoriented to realize that the side of my head slammed hard against the window, damaging my eardrum.
-The next day, I only learned about it when I felt the bandages, and the doctor explained that I lost my sense of hearing.
+The next day, I only learned about it when I felt the bandages, and the doctor explained that I had temporarily lost my sense of hearing.
 That’s before I encountered personal counseling

 I returned to work in less than two weeks, hoping that my one good ear was enough, but it was not.
 I struggled every day to keep up with the band and always felt terrible whenever I messed up.
-On one of the most demanding practices, my band member gave me a self-counseling book.
+During one of the most demanding practices, my band member gave me a self counseling book.

-I would never have picked up a self-counseling book before, but I was helpless.
+I would never have picked up a personal counseling book before, but I was helpless.
 I read that journaling about my feelings daily worked, so I tried that.
-I also thought of positive affirmations I could tell myself every morning and went hiking for recovery.
+I also thought of positive affirmations I could tell every morning and went hiking for recovery.
 These became forms of personal coaching to me.
 Everything seemed to work for me, and little did I know, my sense of hearing returned slowly but surely.
 In essence, I’m grateful that I discovered self-counseling.